-Columbia County got inundated with 5 inches of rain.
-"Rivers, creeks, and drainage ditches are full," the reporter said.
+Columbia County got inundated with five inches of rain.
+"Rivers, creeks, and drainage ditches are full," the reporter observed.

 Between 3-5 inches of rain halted field work and made harvesting dry hay "more than challenging" for Price and Taylor County farmers.
 "Soybeans seem to turn overnight with all colored and many dropping leaves," the reporter added.
 "It is very wet to even harvest any corn at this point."